alphagov/publishing-e2e-tests/README.md

 A suite of end-to-end tests for publisher user journeys.
 The tests are written in [RSpec](http://rspec.info/) / [Capybara](https://github.com/teamcapybara/capybara) and mimic the behaviour of content editors in a web browser, using [headless Chrome](https://github.com/alphagov/publishing-e2e-tests/blob/2044d7eb3c00194d9fd6d1452849b7afc77b3608/spec/spec_helper.rb#L119).

+> **Warning: this repo is DEPRECATED as of [RFC 128 (Continuous Deployment)](https://github.com/alphagov/govuk-rfcs/blob/main/rfc-128-continuous-deployment.md#delete-publishing-e2e-tests)**.
+The tests are slow and brittle and do not run in a realistic GOV.UK environment.
+Do not add any new tests to this repo.

 ## Technical documentation

 To see which apps are tested check the contents of the [spec](./spec) directory.